step-by-step-tutorial/springboot-tutorial/rdbms-mysql/README.md

 <p align="justify">

-If you want to connect to Phpmyadmin from localhost through the web browser use the following command and dashboard of Adminer is available with [http://localhost:8080](http://localhost:8080) URL.
+In order to connect to phpMyAdmin through the web browser on localhost use the following command and dashboard of phpMyAdmin is available on [http://localhost:8080](http://localhost:8080) URL.

 </p>